nycdsa/campaign-field-dash/README.md

 ### Installing

+The easiest way to get started is to copy our prebuilt template.
+This template already contains the necessary scripts, so it's ready to use right away.
+You can find a link to this template in the "Using prebuilt template" section of this document.

+If you want to install the macro in a different Google Sheet, follow these steps:

 1. Open the Google Sheet where you want to install the macro.
 Please note that the structure of this sheet needs to match a specific template for the macro to work correctly.
-You can find a link to this template in the "Using prebuilt template" section of this document.
 2. Navigate to the menu bar at the top of the Google Sheets interface.
 Click on `Extensions`, then select `Apps Script`.
 This will open the Google Apps Script Editor in a new tab.
 3. In the Apps Script Editor, you might see some default code.
 If so, select all of it and press `Delete` to remove it.
 4. Open the `macros.js` file in a text editor.
 Select all the code and copy it.